The 6 Best Survival Fishing Kits For Any Scenario

 Survival Fishing Essentials

-My own survival fishing kit is of the SHTF variety, so I like to load it up with hooks, lures, and split shot.
-If your kit is for backpacking and you want it to be lighter, you can omit a few of each.
+My survival fishing kit is of the SHTF variety, so I like to load it up with hooks, lures, and split shots.
+If your kit is for backpacking and you want it to be lighter, you can omit a few.
 Here’s roughly what I put in my kit:

 - 30 hooks (5 #8 baitholders, 5 #4 baitholders, 5 #8 egg hooks, 5 #4 circle hooks, 5 #2 circle or octopus hooks, 5 #4 treble hooks)